esteinholtz-cloudera/lex-in-a-box/README.md

 ## workflow to transcribe the Lex podcast

 1. start by uploading mp3's found at lexfridman.com
-   1. to the AWS bucket BUCKET_NAME that is pointed out by settings.py, and put it in the dir BUCKET_PREFIX_AUDIO
+   1. to the AWS bucket AWS_BUCKET_NAME that is pointed out by settings.py, and put it in the dir AWS_BUCKET_PREFIX_AUDIO
 2. Run transcribe.py
 3. Run download.py.
-The files will be downloaded to TARGET_DIR
+The files will be downloaded to RAW_TRANSCRIPTS
 4. Finally, run the transform_output.py as below: